-Table 2-11: Average structure value by occupancy type within the 100-year floodplain damages experienced during Hurricane Sandy in the northeast.
-Structure values are based on depreciated replacement value of the building.
+Table 2-10: Average structure value by occupancy type within the 100-year floodplain

 Content to Structure Value Ratios - Content-to-Structure value ratios (CSVRs) used in this feasibility study were obtained from the Non-residential Flood Depth-Damage Functions Derived from Expert Elicitation Draft Report, revised 2013.
 A CSVR was computed for each residential and non-residential structure in the study as a percentage of the total depreciated replacement value.